EGR314-S-2026-30/EGR314-S-2026-305.github.io/docs/06-Prototype/Prototype.md

 The initial prototype was designed as a distributed embedded system consisting of seven independent ESP32-based subsystems.
 Each board handled a specific sensor, actuator, or communication task.

-All boards were connected using ribbon cables and communicated via UART (RX/TX), allowing data transfer between subsystems without a central controller.
+All boards were connected using ribbon cables and communicated via UART which allowed data transfer between subsystems without a central controller.

 ## Prototype Setup
 <img width="3024" height="4032" alt="IMG_0783" src="https://github.com/user-attachments/assets/abed6802-afb8-4d17-8a05-0863d14faf40" />